AhmedEaswy/clinc/README.md

 - **Trash**: Soft-delete and restore records for patients, appointments, checkups, invoices, and expenses.
 - **Modern UI**: Clean, right-to-left interface with custom widgets and styles.

+## UI/UX

+The application features a modern, user-friendly interface designed for efficiency and clarity.
+The UI is fully right-to-left (RTL) to support Arabic users, with a clean layout, intuitive navigation, and consistent color palette.
+Custom widgets and styles ensure a professional look and feel, while confirmation dialogs and clear feedback help prevent mistakes and guide users through their tasks.

+## Frontend

+The frontend is built with Python and PySide6, leveraging Qt's powerful widget system.
+All user interactions, forms, and data tables are implemented as custom or standard Qt widgets.
+The main window organizes the app into tabs for Dashboard, Patients, Appointments, Checkups, Invoices, Expenses, Cash, and Trash.
+Each tab provides specialized tools for managing clinic operations, with responsive layouts and interactive controls.
+The login window manages authentication and role selection.

+## Backend

+The backend logic is handled entirely in Python.
+Data persistence is managed with SQLite (clinic.db), accessed through a dedicated Database class.
+All CRUD operations for users, patients, appointments, checkups, invoices, expenses, and cash transactions are encapsulated in backend methods.
+The backend ensures data integrity, supports soft-deletion (trash), and provides role-based access control.
+Initialization scripts create default users and tables if they do not exist, making setup seamless.

 ## Installation

 1. Clone the repository and navigate to the project directory.